springfall2008/batpred/README.md

 Or you can override these by manually supplying an octopus pricing URL (expert feature)
   - **rates_import_octopus_url**
   - **rates_export_octopus_url**

+### Standing charge

+Predbat also include the daily standing charge in cost predictions (optional)

+  - **metric_standing_charge** - Set to the standing charge in pounds e.g. 0.50 is 50p.
+Can be typed in directly or point to a sensor that stores this information (e.g. Octopus Plugin).

 ### Manual energy rates